dsktschy/viewport-extra/docs/en/migration-from-v2.md

 |     `/dist/immediate/extended/viewport-extra.min.js` |                        ✔                        |        ✔         |                -                |
 | `/dist/immediate/extended/es5/viewport-extra.min.js` |                        ✔                        |        ✔         |               ✔                |

-If you are using `meta` element parsing and immediate application, the build with the file path `/dist/immediate/viewport-extra.min.js` in the URL is the smallest and ideal.
+If you are using `meta` element parsing and immediate application, the build with the file path `/dist/immediate/viewport-extra.min.js` in the URL is the lightest and ideal.

 <!-- x-release-please-start-version -->